PatelPratik39/Patient_Management_System_SpringBoot_Microservice/README.md

-# Patient_Management_System

 # Patient Management Microservices System

-This repository showcases a microservices-based architecture for a **Patient Management System** using Spring Boot, Kafka, gRPC, and Docker.
+This repository showcases a microservices-based architecture for a **Patient Management System** using Java21, Spring Boot, Kafka, gRPC, and Docker.

 ## 🧠 Overview